w3c/wot/TF-TD/Tutorial.md

 * Name: Name of the action
 * OutputData: Which data is associated with this event

-Note: Event can also be seen as a Property with abilitiy for subscription.
+Note: Event can also be seen as a specializiation of a Property with ability for subscription.

 # Sample Thing: LED Lamp
 A LED Lamp 'MyLED' has following characteristics: